-Hewlett-Packard’s (NYSE:HPQ) stock increased as much as 2.6 percent in afternoon trading on Monday.
+Hewlett-Packard’s (NYSE:HPQ) increased as much as 2.6 percent in afternoon trading on Monday.
 In the absence of other major catalysts, and against a backdrop of modest market declines, credit may fall to positive comments from Katy Huberty, a managing director at Morgan Stanley.

 “Ultimately,” Huberty told CNBC’s “Fast Money” on Monday morning, “the company will top their free cash-flow guidance by 35 percent this year.
-That’s going to improve earnings quality, accelerate the cash return to shareholders and ultimately drive the multiple higher.”
+That’s going to improve earnings quality, accelerate the return to shareholders and ultimately drive the multiple higher.”

 HP’s 2013 free cash flow guidance was $5.0 billion.
 Huberty is looking for $6.7 billion, spurred by the $2.1 billion figure reported in the first quarter.
 Here’s a quick look at HP’s top- and bottom-line performance over the past few years: